Kinvey/swift-sdk/KinveyKit/Documents/guides/using-oauth-guide/ios-oauth-guide-template.md

         [self.navigationController pushViewController:viewController animated:YES];
     }</pre>

-3. Once the callback is called, the `auth	` object will valid and ready for use by the app or there will be an error.
+3. Once the callback is called, the `auth` object will be valid and ready for use by the app or there will be an error.
 For the rest of the example, I will leave gtm-oauth2 behind and just the authorized token string for use with the backend.
 The string can be obtained with the `- [GTMOAuth2Authentication accessToken]` method.
     <pre>- (void)viewController:(GTMOAuth2ViewControllerTouch * )viewController
           finishedWithAuth:(GTMOAuth2Authentication * )auth
                      error:(NSError * )error